zengm-games/zengm.com/basketball-gm.com/_posts/2020-06-13-league-creation-options.md

   This is useful if you want more parity in your league, or if you want to be able to play as your favorite city without having an advantage/disadvantage because of its size.

-* **No starting injuries** - Real players rosters sometimes include injuried players at the beginning of the season.
+* **No starting injuries** - Real players rosters sometimes include injured players at the beginning of the season.
 Enabling this option heals those starting injuries.

 * **Groundhog Day** - Next season will start immediately after the playoffs, with the same exact players and rosters as the previous season.
 No player development, no persistent transactions.